-- (a) Landscape plans shall be to a standard scale and shall include the size and type of landscaping materials and vegetation, the dimensions of the lot, the developed area, parking areas, and point calculations showing compliance with this chapter. - (b) A landscape plan shall be prepared by a person experienced in the selection and installation of plants.
+- (a) Landscape plans shall be to a standard scale and shall include the size and type of landscaping materials and vegetation, the dimensions of the lot, the developed area, parking areas, point calculations showing compliance with this chapter, and an irrigation plan detailing types of irrigation delivery and controller. - (b) A landscape plan shall be prepared by a person experienced in the selection and installation of plants.